 Factors which should drive your decision on where to run your call centre from include: volume of calls, type of calls, skills required, language (if languages other than English are required), proximity (if important), complexity of calls, value of customers (high v. low-value), range of contact channels (for example, responding to emails and Facebook posts as well as managing phone calls), and of course cost.

 While offshore destinations like India and the Philippines were once the domain of big companies, they are now much more accessible to small and mid-sized businesses, since a number of outsourcers have established on-the-ground account management and sales offices, to make life easier and remove any language/cultural barriers across the miles.

-Other offshore destinations which have become popular are Fiji and South Africa (please contact us if you would like a call sample to hear the accent in call centres in these locations).
+Other offshore destinations which have become popular are Fiji and South Africa (please click on our call centre audio map to hear the accent in call centres in these and other locations).
 Bear in mind the time zone of each location, and any impact that may have on staff, escalation procedures, and general lines of communication.